Q: Where do I find the rules for the program of the North Carolina State Bar to certify lawyers as specialists?

 Q: Does a specialist have to renew his or her certification and, if so, what are the requirements for recertification?

 Certification is effective for five years.
 At the end of five years, a specialist must apply for recertification.
 There is a $250 fee for recertification.
 The standards for recertification are similar to the standards for initial certification but no written examination is required.
+A summary of the standards for recertification can be found here.

 Q: Where does a lawyer get an application for recertification?